 During the warmer months, Mark anticipates that the sand can be directly taken from the stacks to the freestalls.
-Currently, the stalls are topped up with sand twice a week.
+Currently, the stalls are topped up with sand twice a week, which poses a challenge as they are utilising an old, inefficient sand-throwing machine borrowed from another farm while awaiting the delivery of their new machine.
 The initial sand used in the stalls was gritty, leading to hoof lesions, prompting the Walpoles to replace it with finer sand from an alternative source.

-Due to a delay in fitting the screen in the manure solid/liquid separator, slurry filled the first two separation ponds during the initial weeks of operation and had to be removed.
-However, the separator is now functioning as intended, producing a stream of pressed manure fibre with a dry matter content of 30 per cent.
-This fibre is conveyed up a belt and deposited on top of a stack.
+Due to a delay in fitting the screen in the manure solid/ liquid separator, slurry filled the first two separation ponds during the initial weeks of operation and had to be removed.
+However, the separator is now functioning as intended, producing a stream of pressed manure fiber with a dry matter content of 30 per cent.
+This fiber is conveyed up a belt and deposited on top of a stack.
 Periodically, it is then removed from the stack and spread over the paddocks as fertiliser.

 The farm's development is supported by its double cropping system.
-The Walpoles aim to harvest a minimum of 20 tonnes dry matter per hectare of corn along with five to six tonnes of cereal crops.
+The Walpoles aim to harvest a minimum of 20 tonnes dry matter per hectare of corn along with 5-6 tonnes of cereal crops.
 This represents approximately three times the dry matter yield that would be obtained in a grazing system, with only a slight increase in water usage.

-"Tonnes of feed per megalitre of water is what we aim to optimise."
+"Tonnes of feed per megalitre of water is what we aim to optimise," Mark says, emphasising their goal.